List of active policies

 8.1.
 Moodle is a Virtual Learning Environment which offers file sharing, communication tools and pedagogical resources to users.
 Montessori provides these services subject to the Montessori Moodle Terms and Conditions/ Terms of Service Statement.

 9.1.
 At the end of each course, content will be archived for up to seven years.
-Access is permitted for seven academic years from the date the course was archived by permission of the Compliance Officer.
+Access is permitted for seven academic years from the date the course was archived by permission of the Head of Education.

 Terms of Service and Conditions for Moodle VLE users.

 ST NICHOLAS TRAINING CENTRE FOR THE MONTESSORI METHOD OF EDUCATION LTD (CHARITY, MSN)